spencerharris63/FlexNav/README.md

 [Template Strings](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals) use back ticks instead of quotes and have access to JS expressions inside placeholders - ${ ... }.

-// SUMMER 2021 - class five start here

 ```js
 .querySelector(`[href="${window.location.hash}"]`)
 ```

 If we want to use the hash change to determine both the active tab and the content being displayed we can dispense with the click event listener.

 This also makes it easier to reset both the active state and content when the browser's forward and back arrows are used:

 ```js
 var tabs = document.querySelectorAll("nav a");